 Nozomi Johnson, Administrative Assistant

-Nozomi schedules meetings, updates this website, is currently transcribing an out of print book, and knits.
+Nozomi schedules meetings, updates this website, wrestles with various different philosophies and what measure of force they be allowed to exert on her life, if any; avoids eating all yellow foods, finds new and exciting ways to address emails, loves washi tape, wishes tangerines didn’t go bad so quickly, considers scooping cat poo a better job than scrubbing cast iron, is finished with her part in transcribing an out of print book, and (increasingly sporadically) knits.
 She keeps things organized behind the scenes, answers certain emails, and prefers her face be kept off the internet when possible.